The Unified Patent Court

 Interaction with European Patent Office procedures

-Existing EPO procedures will be unaffected.
-In particular, the European opposition procedure will remain and we expect it to be reasonably common to see both opposition procedures before the EPO and revocation actions before the UPC in parallel.
+Pre-existing EPO procedures are unaffected.
+In particular, the European opposition procedure remain and we expect it to be reasonably common to see both opposition procedures before the EPO and revocation actions before the UPC in parallel.
 The opposition procedure is potentially more powerful because a successful opposition partially or wholly revokes a European patent in all EPC states whereas a successful revocation action before the UPC partially or wholly revokes only a Unitary Patent (i.e. protection in the UPC states) or European patent designations in UPC states, as appropriate.
 However, an opposition may only be filed within 9 months of grant whereas a revocation action before the UPC may be filed at any time during the life of the patent.
 The existing EPO central limitation procedure will also remain unaffected

 Conclusions